enzed-hamed/HackTheBox/README.md

 # HackTheBox
-A collection of write-ups and custom scripts for pwning Hack The Box machines.
+A collection of writeups and custom scripts for pwning Hack The Box machines.